-Lincoln’s first Christmas Market was held in Castle Square in 1982.
+The history of Lincoln’s Christmas Market dates back to 1982, when it was first held in the city’s Castle Square.
 In fact, it was the very first German-style Christmas Market held anywhere in the United Kingdom.

-Although there was some doubt as to whether it would be a success, it was embraced by the people of Lincoln, and the concept of Lincoln’s Christmas Market has since been copied by towns and cities across the UK.
+Although there was some doubt as to whether it would be a success, it was embraced by the people of Lincoln.
+Subsequently, the concept of Lincoln’s Christmas Market has since been copied by towns and cities across the UK.

 The inspiration for the Lincoln Christmas Market came from Lincoln’s twin town of Neustadt an der Weinstrasse, a small town in south-western Germany.

 Every year, Neustadt held a traditional Christmas Market throughout December, selling gifts, food and drink (gluwein, the German version of mulled wine, was especially popular to keep the cold at bay!).

 Three council representatives from Lincoln visited the Neustadt Christmas Market and were so impressed by what they saw that they thought such a market would be perfect for Lincoln.

 Hence, in December 1982, Lincoln’s first Christmas Market was held with just 11 stalls.
 Nestling between the cathedral and the castle in Castle Square, the market had the most spectacular backdrop.

 Stamford-based artist John Bangay had one of the original 11 stalls and has been a regular at the Christmas market ever since.
 Selling greetings cards, prints and calendars of local scenes, John is a Lincoln Christmas Market institution!

 Another of the original stallholders is Neustadt, Lincoln’s twin town and the inspiration behind the Lincoln Christmas Market.
 The Neustadt stall showcases its local wines, beers, bratwurst and gifts, and is a highlight of the market.